-Please read the 2016-2017 Upper School Student Handbook carefully.
+Please read the 2017-2018 Upper School Student Handbook carefully.
 Each student and parent is responsible for understanding, complying with, and consenting to the guidelines and policies contained in the Handbook.
-To signify this undertaking, the student and parent are required to sign and date the statement below and return this page to the main office at the Upper School.
+To signify this undertaking, the student and parent are required to sign and date the statement below and return this page to the main office at the Upper School or to the homeroom teacher.

 We have read and understand the information contained in the Handbook, and we consent to and agree to comply with the guidelines and policies contained therein.
+If you have multiple children in the Upper School, please write their names in the llines provided.